Cheese is a delicious type of dairy food. While everyone has their favorite, some people like to discover new varieties of cheese.

 Danish Blue is a blue-veined cheese from Denmark with strong and complex flavors.

-Many people like to melt Danish Blue into a dish to give the food a more complex, enhanced flavor.
+Some people like to melt Danish Blue into a dish to give food a more complex flavor.
 It can also work well as a melted topping or crumbled into salads.

-Nutritionally, 100 grams of Danish Blue contains 357 calories, it is high in fat, and it provides a moderately high amount of protein (14).
+Key point: 100 grams of Danish Blue contains 357 calories, it is high in fat, and it provides a moderately high amount of protein (1).

 - Country of Origin: Denmark